martinthenext/eth_ml/transfer_active.md

 The classifier was trained on unambiguous annotations first (Medline or EMEA corpora).
 Then 100 times:

 1. MTurk annotation set was split into train set and validation set
-2. Classifier was trained on train set, one example at a time (passively or actively)
+2. Classifier was trained on train set, one example at a time (passively or actively) with a weight 1000
 3. For every iteration accuracy on validation set was measured

 ### Medline